October 18 – 26, 2026 · Pisac, Peru

 Ausangate Excursion & Hike

 Trek to the feet of Ausangate — one of the most revered Apus (mountain spirits) in all of Peru.
-A journey of raw endurance and awe that demands everything and gives back more.
+A journey of raw endurance and awe that demands a lot and gives back even more.

 03